top of page

 Mapping Options for Free:

 • Google Earth is a free mapping software that everyone is probably familiar with.
-I don't use it very often, but it has a lot of nice features including 3D view that can give you a better idea of topography if you aren't great at understanding topo-lines on maps.
-You can use it both as a web app, or the more feature rich but still free 'Pro Version'.
-As far as I'm aware, historic burn data is not something that it already available on Google Earth, and because of my inexperience I haven't messed with fire data on it, but I believe you can download KLM files from GeoMAC or other sources and overlay them on Google Earth. https://www.google.com/earth/
+I don't use it often, but it has many nice features, including a 3D view, that can give you a better idea of topography if you find topo-lines difficult to read on maps.
+As far as I'm aware, historic burn data is not already available on Google Earth, and because of my inexperience, I haven't messed with fire data on it, but I believe you can download KLM files from other sources and overlay them on Google Earth.

 • Incident Information System is a website that only covers current or recent incidents.
-It's good for checking on burns during fire season to make note of places to check the following year, but it does not have historical data.
-It's still something that I find useful to look at during fire season. https://inciweb.nwcg.gov/
+It's good to check on burns during fire season to note places to check the following year, but it does not have historical data.

 Another screen grab from OnX showing some of the layer options and a close-up of part of the 2018 Silver Creek fire.